satellitecomponent/Neurite/README.md

 Fractals are not just an aesthetic choice, their inner logic is ingrained into a number of natural and constructed phenomena - ranging from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833), and even the [cosmic web](https://cosmicweb.kimalbrecht.com/).

+Neurite is unique in its ability to display the Mandelbrot set in real time.
+Movements through the fractal are no longer interrupted at each step.
+Instead, the fractal generation persists and regenerates as you interact!

-Nodes encompass text, images, videos, code, or AI agents — and interweave within a personalized microcosm of your thoughts and inspirations.
+Nodes represent text, images, videos, code, or AI agents -- threading together a personalized microcosm of your thoughts and inspirations.

 ### `Complexity Inspires Creativity`
 Whether you're a researcher, writer, artist, developer, educator, or simply a curious thinker, Neurite offers a departure from the conventional interface.
-It provides a multifaceted landscape for complex thinking, stimulating creative exploration across ever-branching fractal pathways.
+It is a multifaceted landscape for thoughts and their ever-branching fractal pathways.

 ### **Available through Github Pages:** [Neurite](https://satellitecomponent.github.io/Neurite/)
 ⚠️ `Warning:` Contains zooming, flashing lights, and colors which may not currently be suitable for people with photosensitive epilepsy.